Dave Kert - President

-Tim is a university professor and responsible for the design, development and implementation of Digital Forensic Science courses at Trine University in Angola, Indiana.
-Over the last 10 years he has created and taught direct and support courses for the Digital Forensic Science curriculum.
-He has four decades of professional experience with computers in hardware design, programming and working with diverse operating systems over multiple types of devices from mainframe computers, minicomputers, microcomputers (PCs) and now the handheld devices.
+Tim is a university professor and responsible for the design, development and implementation of Digital Forensic Science courses at The University of Alabama Huntsville.
+Over the last 14 years he has created and taught courses for the Digital Forensic Science curriculum.
+He has four decades of professional experience with microcomputers (PCs) and now cell phones and other handheld devices..

-Dr. Levin serves as the chairman of the HTCC ethics advisory panel and is partner at Levin Group LLC, director of administration of the Waynesboro VA (US) police department auxiliary and adjunct professor at Blue Ridge Community College.
-He is a member of the Blue Ridge Criminal Justice Board which coordinates criminal justice strategy in 4 counties and 4 cities in Virginia and is visiting scholar at the FBI Academy.
+Dr. Levin serves as the chairman of the HTCC ethics advisory panel and is a partner at Levin Group LLC, director of administration of the Waynesboro VA (US) police department auxiliary and professor emeritus at Blue Ridge Community College.
+He is a member of the Blue Ridge Criminal Justice Board which coordinates criminal justice strategy in 4 counties and 4 cities in Virginia and is a member of the Futures Working Group of the Society of Police Futurists International.
 His papers have appeared in The Police Chief and the FBI Law Enforcement Bulletin, among others.

 Larry is a retired chief of police at the Erie County Detectives Bureau, Office of Erie County District Attorney.
 Currently an adjunct professor of criminal justice at Mercyhurst and Gannon Universities in Erie, Pennsylvania.
 He has been involved in the field of computer forensics since 1988 when assigned to recover deleted data for a murder that is believed to be the first use of a computer to plan a kidnapping and murder.
 Since then he has spent many years developing, perfecting, and utilizing digital investigation skills.
 As part of his efforts he participated in training of law enforcement to become efficient at recognizing and obtaining digital evidence.